- Accessed by: (on a Mac

 - Overdub: Play other tracks while recording new one: Makes existing tracks in the project play when you click the Record button in Transport Toolbar.
 You can decide which tracks will play according to their mute/solo buttons.
 When Overdub is enabled, recording will stop when the recording cursor reaches the end of a selection region.
 Turn overdub off if you want to record past the end of the selection.

-Windows and Linux users may be able to enable hardware playthrough on some machines by going to the operating system's mixer, then in the playback side, unmute and turn up the level of the input being used.
+- Windows and Linux users may be able to enable hardware playthrough on some machines by going to the operating system's mixer, then in the playback side, unmute and turn up the level of the input being used.
+See How to set up Audacity for more details.

 - Software Playthrough: Listen while recording or monitoring new track: Allows you to hear the input by sending it to any chosen playback device.
 This permits the recording and playback device to be different.
 Expect some latency in the sound that you hear, due to the time taken for the computer to process the audio.
 This option may cause recording dropouts on older, slower computers.